pmp-library/pmp-library/docs/tutorial.md

 [100%] Built target mpview
 ```

 Congratulations!
-You successfully built PMP! 🎉
+You successfully built PMP!

-We include a number of example applications that you might want to try out.
-The `mpview` application provides a simple graphical interface for many of the algorithms we provide.
+We include a number of example applications that you can to try out.
+The `mpview` application provides a simple graphical interface for many of our algorithms.
 You can give it a try and see what you can do with the famous [Stanford bunny](https://en.wikipedia.org/wiki/Stanford_bunny):

 ```sh
 ./mpview ../external/pmp-data/off/bunny.off